zeromq/czmq/README.md

     // compare two items, for sorting
     typedef size_t (zhashx_hash_fn) (
         const void *key);

+    // Serializes an item to a longstr.
+    // The caller takes ownership of the newly created object. typedef char * (zhashx_serializer_fn) (
+        const void *item);

+    // Deserializes a longstr into an item.
+    // The caller takes ownership of the newly created object. typedef void * (zhashx_deserializer_fn) (
+        const char *item_str);

     // Callback function for zhashx_foreach method.
     // This callback is deprecated and you should use zhashx_first/_next instead.